2024 Start Right Course for Beginning School Leaders

 1:00 p.m. – 4:00 p.m.

-Facilitator(s): Dr. Jody Dennis and Ray Hoppins
+Facilitator(s): Dr. Jody Dennis, Ray Hoppins and Mike Garrow

 Experienced school and system leaders have remarked that leadership competency #8 (Managing School Operations and Resources) and leadership competency #9 (Understanding and Responding to the Larger Societal Context) often presented the biggest challenges for leaders and that these competencies were the ones for which they were least prepared.
 Participants will engage in meaningful small-group and large-group discussions and leave with many tips, tricks, processes, resources, and key understandings in these areas.
 Participants will be presented with actual case studies, scenarios, and dilemmas that beginning and experienced leaders have faced and will be asked to work together to first identify and understand the systems at play and secondly, to respond in an effective manner.